Aveline History, Family Crest & Coats of Arms

 Aveline Settlers in United States in the 20th Century

-- Jeanne Aveline, aged 24, who emigrated to the United States from Paris, France, in 1911
+- Jeanne Aveline, aged 24, who immigrated to the United States from Paris, France, in 1911

 - Constant Aveline, aged 39, who landed in America from Paris, France, in 1912